 And that was against FC Barcelona in the Champions League, not some struggling mid-table team in the Prem.
 These guys were simply magical to watch, and thus, one day I realized that I had become a Manchester United supporter.

 But then something terrible happened: Sir Alex Ferguson retired after 26 years in charge.
-Anyone who knows anything about the Premier League is intimately familiar with the aftermath.
-And to anyone who needs an explanation, let’s just say that Manchester United has tested my fandom over the last several years.
+Anyone who knows anything about the EPL is intimately familiar with the aftermath.
+And to anyone who needs an explanation, let’s just say that United has tested my fandom over the last several years.
 To say they fell from grace would be a gross understatement.
 The team has been comically terrible at times.
 And then, as icing on the cake, they hired perhaps the biggest douchebag manager in world football: Jose Mourinho.
-Now don’t get me wrong, the guy is exceptionally talented and a force to be reckoned with, but that doesn’t change the fact that he’s a douchy douchebag.
+Now don’t get me wrong, the guy is an exceptional talent and a force to be reckoned with, but that doesn’t change the fact that he’s a douchy douchebag.

 Hello.
 My name is Zachry Wheeler and I’m a United fan.